 Creating your own study space

-It is likely that you will study in your own private area such as your bedroom.
-When creating a study space there are a number of things to consider:
+It is likely you will study in your own private area such as your bedroom.
+When creating a study space there are several things to consider:

 - If possible ensure you have an appropriate table and chair to work on.
 Working whilst sat on your bed will only make you tired and is likely to cause back pains after long periods of work, due to a lack of back support.
 It is also important to make sure that your chair is comfortable and adjustable to enable you find the most ergonomic position to work in.